Horizontal $p$-adic $L$-functions: Introduction

 which now encodes the twisted $L$-values $L(E,\chi,1)$ as above with $\chi$ either the trivial character or of order \emph{exactly} $p$.
 This way, we have translated the non-vanishing of $L$-values of order $p$ twists of elliptic curves to a question about character zeroes of elements of the digit algebra.
 Our main structural result is that for any non-zero element of the digit algebra the minimal valuation is attained for a ``positive proportion'' of characters. \begin{theorem} Let $\nu\in \Z_p\llbracket (\Z/p)^\N \rrbracket$ be a non-zero horizontal measure.
 Then there exists a finite set $M_\nu$ of continuous $\C_p^\times$-valued characters of $(\Z/p)^\N$ such that the following holds: for any continuous character $\chi:(\Z/p)^\N\rightarrow \C_p^\times$ there exists $\chi_0\in M_\nu$ such that

-\end{theorem} For a general version for measures on pro-$p$ groups we refer to Theorem \ref{thm:nonvanishingPS}.
-This serves as a substitute for the Weierstrass preparation theorem in the case of vertical measures (see also Section \ref{sec:horweier}).
+\end{theorem} For a general version for measures on pro-$p$ abelian groups we refer to Theorem \ref{thm:nonvanishingPS}.
+This serves as a substitute for the Weierstrass preparation theorem in the case of vertical measures, see also Section \ref{sec:horweier}.
 The result is essentially sharp as can be seen by considering an embedding $\Z_p[\Z/p]\hookrightarrow \Lambda^\mathrm{dig}$ (Example \ref{ex:inf}).
-Furthermore, in Theorem \ref{thm:horWP} below it is shown that in the presence of the mod $p$ Kurihara Conjecture (\ref{eq:Kolderiv}) of rank $r$ one has
+Furthermore, in Theorem \ref{thm:horWP} below it is shown that in the presence of the mod $p$ Kurihara Conjecture (\ref{eq:Kolderiv}) of rank $r$ it holds that

-and in particular that $\nu_E$ (as well as the push forward to the digit algebra) is non-zero.
-More generally, it follows that $\nu_E$ is non-zero if either $L(E,1)\neq 0$ or $p=2$ (by a classical result of Friedberg--Hoffstein \cite{FriedbergHoffstein95}).
-Now for $d=p$ prime, the quantitative bounds (\ref{eq:quantbound}) and (\ref{eq:kuriharaquant}) follow from Theorem \ref{thm:nonvanishingPSintro} since the number of characters of order $p$ with conductor given by a product of Taylor--Wiles primes is $\gg X/(\log X)^{1-\alpha}$ where $\alpha>0$ is the natural density of the Taylor--Wiles primes (Lemma \ref{lem:rprimefactors}).
-When $d$ is composite one applies Theorem \ref{thm:nonvanishingPSintro} (and its generalization to higher prime powers, Theorem \ref{thm:nonvanishingpm}) recursively to all the prime divisors of $d$ (using that $p$ being $(E\otimes \chi)$-\emph{good} is automatic when the order of $\chi$ is prime to $p$, see Corollary \ref{cor:TWpropa}).
-Finally, the simultaneous non-vanishing results are obtained by applying the same arguments to the product of the horizontal measures $\nu_{E_1},\ldots, \nu_{E_n}$ associated to elliptic curves $E_1,\ldots, E_n$ at joint Taylor--Wiles primes.
+and in particular that $\nu_E$ (as well as the pushforward to the digit algebra) is non-zero.
+More generally, it follows that $\nu_E$ is non-zero if either $L(E,1)\neq 0$ or $p=2$, using a classical result of Friedberg--Hoffstein \cite{FriedbergHoffstein95}.
+Now for $d=p$ prime the quantitative bounds (\ref{eq:quantbound}) and (\ref{eq:kuriharaquant}) follow from Theorem \ref{thm:nonvanishingPSintro} since the number of characters of order $p$ with conductor given by a product of orderly primes is $\gg X/(\log X)^{1-\alpha}$ where $\alpha>0$ is the natural density of the orderly primes (Lemma \ref{lem:rprimefactors}).
+When $d$ is composite one applies Theorem \ref{thm:nonvanishingPSintro} (and its generalization Theorem \ref{thm:nonvanishingpm} to higher prime powers) recursively to all the prime divisors of $d$, using the key fact that $p$ being $(E\otimes \chi)$-\emph{good} is automatic when the order of $\chi$ is prime to $p$ (Corollary \ref{cor:TWpropa}).
+Finally, the simultaneous non-vanishing results are obtained by applying the same arguments to the product of the horizontal measures $\nu_{E_1},\ldots, \nu_{E_n}$ associated to elliptic curves $E_1,\ldots, E_n$ at joint orderly primes.